-New College of Florida had a single Promotion and Tenure Committee in 2016-17.
-The committee was elected by the faculty and included six faculty members.
-The committee included one (1) Asian male, three (3) white females and two (2) white males.
+New College of Florida had a single Promotion and Tenure Committee in 2017-18.
+The committee was elected by the faculty and included nine faculty members.
+The committee included one (1) Asian male, one (1) Black female, two (2) white females, and five (5) white males.